mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.29.0 =
+* Added email list selection support.
+Visitors and users can now select lists to subscribe to.
+* Fixed error causing builder not to change state after saving.
+* Fixed issue where specifying google font for custom fields wasn’t working.

 = 2.2.28.2 =
 * Added hidden custom field support to optin forms.